cinqict/CriblUtilities/README.md

 - Check if Cribl .yml files in cribl-config adhere to a given regex naming convention

 ## Cribl configuration
 A local Cribl user needs to be created.
-This user should minimaly have the role: stream_editor.
+This user should minimally have the role: stream_editor.

+## Python package usage
+- `docker compose up -d`
+- `pip install cribl-utilities`
+- `cribl-utilities --help`

 ## Run example usage without installing the package
 - Make sure to have installed a python version >=3.13